 You will notice that this soup has a lot of ingredients, which is fabulous for flavor, color, texture and nutrition but can be problematic for those who are systematically working through their triggers.

-This Low FODMAP Vegetable, Pasta & Bean Soup is technically safe for the Elimination phase and yet, all of us have different reactions to foods, FODMAP related or otherwise.
+This Low FODMAP Vegetable, Pasta & Bean Soup is technically appropriate for the Elimination phase and yet, all of us have different reactions to foods, FODMAP-related or otherwise.
+This is always true, so give it a try and see how you react.

 With a dish like this, with numerous ingredients, it can be difficult to hone in on what might be upsetting your tummy, if indeed that happens.